Art-Sells/Arells/Build-Notes.md

 - Are you
 ready to let go
 of bear markets?
+- Message up-top (if cVactTaa =! wallet amount): "Your "ETH" amount increased in some of your wallet/s" (Connect More (ETH)) Button -> takes to wallet
 – (B) (VAPA): $90,000
 - Chart (before wallet connection):
 - - Left